cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 A side-effect of the OPRF protocol variants in this document is that they allow instantiation of an oracle for constructing static DH samples; see {{BG04}} and {{Cheon06}}.
+These attacks are meant to recover (bits of) the server private key.
 Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `Evalute()` calls made by the attacker.